wds4/DCoSL/README.md

 See [DIPs](dips)

 # Notes

+DCoSL is a work in progress.
+I am basically starting with a vision for the desired end-state of a completely decentralized web (["DIP-infinity"](dips/coreProtocol/infinity.md)) and working backwards from there to where we are now.
+As of May 2023 I have the outline of a path and am working on filling in the details as much as possible.
+I am also very close to drawing a path from the current state of nostr (e.g. [NIP-51](https://github.com/nostr-protocol/nips/blob/master/51.md): Lists) to potential entry points into DCoSL.
+The flexibility of the DCoSL approach means that once the path from nostr to DCoSL is complete, other onboarding pathways (not necessarily nostr-related) should be possible as well.

 Considering changing DCoSL to WeCoSL: Web-enabled Curation of Simple Lists, changing DIPs to WIPs, and changing my profile pic to Devo ;-)